e-r-w/react-ts-dogs/README.md

 * `yarn lint` - run tslint
 * `yarn test` - run tests
 * `yarn build` - run the gatsby build

+## Caveats

+The Uglifyjs used under the hood with the Gatsby build doesn't seem to like Typescript's implementation of `async/await`.
+It wasn't used to extensively so I decided to revert back to vanilla promises - not worth the time spent chasing down the problem.

+Gatsby also produces a page for every `.tsx/.jsx` file in pages, so you can't put the test suite beside the original file without hooking into the Gatsby build pipeline to ignore test files - again, not worth the time spent chasing down the problem.